 In the fourth quarter of 2017, we announced the initiation of a randomized, controlled, open-label, single-ascending dose Phase I/II clinical study, called IGNITE DMD, designed to evaluate SGT-001 in ambulatory and non-ambulatory males with DMD aged four to 17 years.
 The primary objectives of the study are to assess the safety and tolerability of SGT-001, as well as efficacy as defined by microdystrophin protein expression.
 The study will also assess muscle function and mass, respiratory and cardiovascular function, serum and muscle biomarkers associated with microdystrophin production, patient reported outcomes and quality of life measures, among other endpoints.
 The study will enroll approximately 16 to 32 patients with DMD, who will be randomly assigned to either an active treatment group or a delayed-treatment control group.
 Initially, adolescents aged 12 to 17 years will receive treatment, and at a later stage of the study, children aged four to 11 years will be dosed.
+Our Investigational New Drug application, or IND. permits us to proceed with administering our proposed low dose to patients.
+Prior to dosing patients in our higher-dose group, we will be required to resolve the partial clinical hold on SGT-001 outlined in a November 2017 letter to us from the U.S. Food and Drug Administration, or the FDA.
+In order to do so we will need to decrease the number of vials and utilize no more than a single production lot per patient and demonstrate that we have the appropriate manufacturing processes in place to support the higher-dose group.
+In addition, the FDA had additional comments and requests for information that were characterized as not clinical hold comments.
+We expect that we will be able to address the specific deficiencies identified by the FDA by submitting additional information demonstrating manufacturing capacity and product attributes that will support the high-dose group.
+The Company intends to submit a response to the FDA addressing the specific deficiencies in the near future, after which the FDA will have 30 days to respond.
+The Company does not expect that the overall timing for clinical development of SGT-001 will be affected by the partial clinical hold.
+Further, the partial clinical hold does not impact the Company's ability to conduct its clinical development activities of SGT-001 at low-dose levels.
+If the partial clinical hold is not lifted on our Phase I/II clinical trial, we will not be able to evaluate the safety, tolerability and efficacy of SGT-001 at the high-dose level, which could negatively impact the development of SGT-001.
 Efficacy will be assessed by comparing microdystrophin protein expression in muscle biopsy before treatment and 12 months after treatment for each patient.
 Participants in the control group who continue to meet inclusion criteria and not meet exclusion criteria will receive active treatment after 12 months.
 Based on results from this study, we will evaluate the need for future clinical trials that may include other patient populations, as well as the need for larger confirmatory clinical trials.
 If approved, we intend to commercialize SGT-001 in the United States and European Union, and we may enter into licensing agreements or strategic collaborations to commercialize the product candidate in other markets.